dianemlo/CPSC362-ChatApp/README.md

 Use Case: Messaging should be secure to user's privacy

 User Story: As a user, I expect my messages to be secure so that no unauthorized parties can read them

+<h3> Functionality </h3>

+User Story: As a user, I want to be able to send at least 5000 characters per message.
+User Story: As a user, I want to be able to send a message anytime.